zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{1}{k} \mathcal{G}(\bm{r}, \bm{r'}, k).
 $$

-The only expression left to transform is the relative refractive index \\(m\\) given by Equation 11.8.
+The only expression left to transform is the relative wavenumber \\(m\\) given by Equation 11.8.
 It is already a dimensionless quantity; if we further assume that it has been defined as scale-invariant (both the index and its spatial distribution do not change as the object is rescaled), then we may reparametrize \\(m\\) in the following way:

 $$ \tag{15.27}
 	\hat{m}(\bm{\hat{r}})